-The Vision of Success Champion Magazine to provide a platform for SC members to highlight their brands, products, and services while inspiring action in fellow members.
+The Vision of Success Champion Magazine is to provide a platform for Success Champ members to highlight their brands, products, and services while inspiring action in fellow members.

 Q: What is your story?